eric-brechemier/within/README.md

 ROADMAP
 -------

-* v1.1.0 - Add version number in within('within.js').get('version')
+* v1.1.0 - Add version number in within('within.js.org').get('version')
 * v1.2.0 - Add optional parameter in subscribe() to start the subscription with the next value published, skipping current value, if any.
-* v1.3.0 - Publish event 'missing' within 'within.js' to signal subscriptions
+* v1.3.0 - Publish event 'missing' within 'within.js.org' to signal
-           to a property before any value has been set.
+           subscriptions to a property before any value has been set.
-* v1.4.0 - Store data spaces in within('within.js').get('data') and event
+* v1.4.0 - Store data spaces in within('within.js.org').get('data') and event
-           subscriptions in within('within.js').get('subscribers') in order to
+           subscriptions in within('within.js.org').get('subscribers') to
            allow listing all data spaces and subscribers for debugging purpose, and deleting data spaces and subscribers to free memory if need be.